-- How will obtaining a DSW in advanced clinical practice and leadership enhance your professional goals?
+- How will obtaining a DSW in advanced clinical practice, scholarship and leadership enhance your professional goals?

 - Describe how your personal strengths, experiences, & aptitude will contribute to your success in the DSW program and further your career in social work.

 - Without violating confidentiality, briefly describe a clinical problem (individual, group, family, or clinical supervision/leadership) you recently confronted in which you recognized the need for greater knowledge and skills.

 * We are able to waive the $60 Graduate Admissions application fee for a select number of applicants, including those experiencing financial hardship.
 For information please contact Jennifer Scagnelli at firstname.lastname@example.org